The Social Construction of Health

 The Social Construction of Breast Cancer

+Like all illnesses, breast cancer is socially constructed.
 Historical context is emphasized in sociology time and time again because of the numerous ways it shapes modern day life.
 In the case of breast cancer, the historical portrayal of the breast cancer epidemic in the media shaped the social meaning of the illness.

 For example, a sociological study by Paula Lantz and Karen Booth showed that just as women began to gain more reproductive control over their bodies, popular magazine articles discussing the breast cancer epidemic began to emerge.
 Many articles, while admitting that the cause of breast cancer was unknown, suggested that delays in childbirth and other behaviors of “non-traditional” women could be at fault.
 The researchers describe this media portrayal as backlash to women gaining more power in society.

 This gendered representation of breast cancer in the media affects the illness experience of women diagnosed with breast cancer in two direct ways.
 First, women may suffer a loss of identity through being told that their femininity has been jeopardized by their breast cancer diagnoses.
 Second, suggestions that certain behaviors could be the cause of a diagnosis places blame on women who are diagnosed.
 This type of self-blame has been linked to higher instances of depression post-diagnosis.
-The power of social definitions to enhance feelings of depression while experiencing a diagnosis demonstrates just how powerful social meanings attached to health can be.
+The power of social definitions to enhance feelings of depression while experiencing a diagnosis demonstrates just how powerful social constructs attached to health can be.

 The behavior risk factors suggested in the magazine articles also actively construct medical knowledge.
 Any ideas communicated through popular discourse have potential to construct public knowledge whether they are true or not.
 This potential for media to distribute medical knowledge to the public was shown in a 1991 study in the New England Journal of Medicine.